awsdocs/aws-freertos-docs/doc_source/userguide/set-config-custom.md

 Optional\.
 The port number to use for SSH connections\.
 The default value is 22\.
 This property applies only if `connectivity.protocol` is set to `ssh`\.
+**`connectivity.publicKeyPath`**
+ Optional\.
+The full path to the public key used to authenticate connections to the device under test\.
+When you specify the `publicKeyPath`, IDT validates the device’s public key when it establishes an SSH connection to the device under test\.
+If this value is not specified, IDT creates an SSH connection, but doesn’t validate the device’s public key\.
+We strongly recommend that you specify the path to the public key, and that you use a secure method to fetch this public key\.
+For standard command line\-based SSH clients, the public key is provided in the `known_hosts` file\.
+If you specify a separate public key file, this file must use the same format as the `known_hosts` file, that is, `ip-address key-type public-key`\.
 **`connectivity.auth`**
 Authentication information for the connection\.
 This property applies only if `connectivity.protocol` is set to `ssh`\.